Kitware/SlideAtlas-Server/docs/image-workflow.rst

 Image upload workflow
 =====================

-- User uploads the iamge
+- User uploads the image
 - A function scans the file extension and determines the queue type
 - if yes submits the job, the task id obtained is stored in users object as the
 - The ongoing task is stored in the attachments entry, and also in another tasks collection